rarudo/UnityObjectMotionBlurSample/README.md

 # UnityObjectMotionBlurSample

-This project is a port of PostProsessing's object motion blur to URP.
+This project is a port of PostProsessing's object motion blur to Universal Render Pipeline.

 |  Disable Object MotionBlur |  Enable Object MotionBlur  |
 | ---- | ---- |